-According to a report published in Equine Veterinary Education, a journal for equine veterinary clinicians, whole body vibration (WBV) provides benefits in horses including improved size and symmetry of equine back muscles (more specifically the m. multifidus), which may ultimately lead to improved performance, prevent injuries and speed up rehabilitation.
+According to a report published in Equine Veterinary Education, a journal for equine veterinary clinicians, whole body vibration therapy (WBV) provides benefits in horses including improved size and symmetry of equine back muscles (more specifically the m. multifidus), which may ultimately lead to improved performance, prevent injuries, and speed up rehabilitation.
 The research was conducted using a Vitafloor® VMO mobile linear vibrating platform.

-Whole body vibration (WBV) in humans has been proven to increase muscle activity and strength, improve postural balance and reduce chronic back pain, which led veterinarians to explore the benefits of WBV in the horse.
+Whole body vibration (WBV) in humans has been proven to increase muscle activity and strength, improve postural balance, and reduce chronic back pain, which led veterinarians to explore the benefits of WBV in the horse.
 Research participants included nine horses, aged 9 to 19, with clinical signs of back pain and associated lameness.
 The horses underwent 30 minutes of WBV twice a day, five days a week, for 60 days in addition to their normal exercise routine.
-The WBV was administered with horses standing quietly on a Vitafloor® VMO vibrating platform which applied vibration to the feet.
+The WBV was administered with horses standing quietly on a Vitafloor® VMO vibrating platform that applied vibration to the feet.

-The journal article, “Whole body vibration affects the cross-sectional area and symmetry of the m. multifidus of the thoracolumbar spine in the horse,” details the study conducted by Bart Halsberghe, DVM, cVMA, cert.
-ISELP and Russ Peterson, DVM, MS, of Peninsula Equine Medical Center in Menlo Park, Calif., and Paul Gordon Ross, MS, DVM, of Western University of Health Science College of Veterinary Medicine in Pomona, Calif.
+The journal article “Whole body vibration affects the cross-sectional area and symmetry of the m. multifidus of the thoracolumbar spine in the horse” details the study conducted by Bart Halsberghe, DVM, cVMA, cert.
+ISELP; and Russ Peterson, DVM, MS, of Peninsula Equine Medical Center in Menlo Park, Calif.; and Paul Gordon Ross, MS, DVM, of Western University of Health Science College of Veterinary Medicine in Pomona, Calif.

 “From a practical perspective, being able to increase the size of this muscle may play a key role in the treatment and prevention of back pain in the horse, as has been shown in humans.
-Moreover improvement in muscle symmetry has been suggested to be a sign of the muscle returning to normal and as such improved spinal health.
+Moreover, improvement in muscle symmetry has been suggested to be a sign of the muscle returning to normal and as such improved spinal health.
 The importance of spinal health should not be underestimated as data indicates that 74% of horses with primary back pain show lameness and 32% of the horses with a primary limb lameness have back pain.
 Furthermore WBV can be used in maintaining or even improving muscle mass when horses are laid up for an injury with the usual deconditioning as a consequence.
-With the current research WBV appears to be an invaluable adjunctive therapy to maintain muscle mass as well as bone density in these horses during their rehabilitation” said Dr. Halsberghe.
+With the current research, WBV appears to be an invaluable adjunctive therapy to maintain muscle mass as well as bone density in these horses during their rehabilitation,” said Dr. Halsberghe.
 He added that his study received no outside funding.

 Vitafloor has developed a horse vibration plate that provides whole-body vibration, which has been shown to aid in equine back muscle development.
 Vibration plate therapy can lead to improved performance and even prevent injuries and speed healing, according to research in the journal Equine Veterinary Education.
 A Vitafloor vibration platform was used to conduct this research.

 In humans, whole-body vibration has been shown to improve muscle strength, stimulate blood circulation, and promote relaxation.
 NASA has used it to help astronauts maintain bone density and muscle tone in zero gravity.
 In equine studies, reduced chronic back pain and improved postural balance during horse rehabilitation were noted.
-Using medical imaging, it was found using a horse vibration plate can improve symmetry of the m. multifidus muscle of the horse’s thoracolumbar spine.
+Using medical imaging, it was found that using a horse vibration plate can improve symmetry of the m. multifidus muscle of the horse’s thoracolumbar spine.
 Stronger muscle helps stabilize the spine and improve posture, balance, and motion.
 Vibration therapy has also been used to treat tendon and ligament injuries, decreased bone density, bucked shins, and arthritis in horses.

 A vibrating floor for horses must be large enough to accommodate the animal.
-Other aspects of the machine to consider include magnitude, measured in g-force, which indicates the intensity of the up and down vibration.
+Other aspects of the machine to consider include magnitude, measured in g-force, which indicates the intensity of the vibration.
 Frequency, which indicates how many times a plate moves per second, and duration of treatment are typically adjustable functions.

 For more information about how equine vibration therapy works and what its benefits are, visit our research page.

-All Vitafloor models are safe, user-friendly and non-invasive.
+All Vitafloor models are safe, user-friendly, and non-invasive.
 Vitafloor vibrating floors for horses are comprised of a thick and ridged vibration platform with a layer of rubber on the top surface.
 The vibration motors enable the equine vibration plate to gently vibrate at various frequencies based on the intended use, whether for training, rehabilitation, or maintenance.